-York/Sheridan Joint Program in Design students are the most talented and brightest students from Canada and around the world.
+York Design students are the most talented and brightest students from Canada and around the world.
 Our students have been very successful in annual national and international competitions held by industry and professional organizations.
 The Design Students Association (DSA) actively supports students and provides an important social network.

 Sample First-year Schedule

 - Visual Language